Thirdpresence-Open/thirdpresence-ad-sdk-android/thirdpresence-admob-mediation/README.md

 ### Manually building SDK libraries

-If manual building of the SDK is preferred, see [Thirdpresence Ad SDK - Manually building the SDK] (../thirdpresence-ad-sdk/#manually-building-the-sdk)
+If manual building of the SDK is preferred, see [Thirdpresence Ad SDK - Manually building the SDK](../thirdpresence-ad-sdk/#manually-building-the-sdk)

 ## Application permissions